What do you think of when you think of a therapist?

 (Sorry Freud fans!)

 Or there's the middle aged, middle class white woman who's looking for something to do now the kids have flown the nest.

 Is that what the public perception of counselling is, that we are all tweedy busy-bodies looking down our noses at people and observing them?

 Thankfully no, that perception is changing, but according to a recent survey I did, there's still plenty of work for us to do.

 I've been a therapist since 2005, I ran the Lincoln Counsellors Network group for 4 years and now I work with therapists helping them to grow their private practice, so I've been around counsellors for a long time and I can tell you the therapists I know are warm, kind, compassionate people that are passionate about helping people.
 And yes, I know the word 'passionate' is bandied around a lot, but most counsellors are vastly over qualified and have far more CPD training than is required because they want the be the best they can be in order to help their clients.

 They are all ages, all genders, all shapes and sizes and from all walks of life.

 I'm on a mission to change the public perception for the benefit of all - clients, potential clients, ourselves and the profession, because I think therapy needs a rebrand, which I first started talking about in 2017 in 'Does therapy need a rebrand?' #TherapyRebrand

-Click the button below for more details and to reserve your spot.
+Click the button below and watch the replay

 So what is the modern face of the professional therapist?